Masterwolf2050/3ddungeon/README.md

 This is the repo  for all to help out printing a dungeon.
 I will be posting out the stl files here along with the instructions on printing.
 I will also include the list of what needs to be printed.
+Updates should be posted to the updated branch and I will merge them to the main